 Bladder: oxybutynin and tolterodine are used to reduce urgency in mild cystitis and to reduce bladder spasms after urologic surgery.

 Tolterodine, darifenacin, solifenacin, and fesoterodine are used for the treatment of stress incontinence.

-Oxybutynin is available as a transdermal patch, which is better tolerated due to the fewer side effects.
+Oxybutynin is available as a transdermal patch, which is better tolerated due to fewer side effects.

-Cardiovascular: Low dose of atropine blocks M1 receptors on presynaptic neurons and decreases the heart rate.
-High dose of atropine blocks M2 receptors at SA node and increases the heart rate.
+Cardiovascular: A low dose of atropine blocks M1 receptors on presynaptic neurons and decreases the heart rate.
+A high dose of atropine blocks M2 receptors at the sinoatrial (SA) node and increases the heart rate.

 Secretions: Atropine blocks muscarinic receptors in the salivary glands producing dryness of the mouth (xerostomia).
 Sweat glands and lacrimal glands are similarly affected, resulting in a decrease in secretions.